Taking care of older people in our communities

 Service centres for older persons

-Service Centres for Older Persons are community-based care and support services for older persons whereby they are engaged in a range of activities and services such as exercises, recreational activities, cultural and spiritual activities, awareness campaigns, educational and skills activities as well as lunches.
+Service Centres for Older Persons are community-based care and support services for older persons where they can engage in a range of activities and services such as exercise, recreational activities, cultural and spiritual activities, awareness campaigns, educational and skills activities as well as lunches.

 Specialised organisations are non-profit organisations (NPO’s) that are delivering services of a specialised nature to older persons, such as dementia/Alzheimer care and elder abuse.